 For more information, please contact Sheila Rubin at 415-820-3974 or Sheila@HealingShame.com.

 The Center for Healing Shame is approved by the California Association of Marriage and Family Therapists to sponsor continuing education for MFTs, LCSWs, LPCCs and LEPs in California - approved CE provider #134393.
 Berkeley and online courses meet the qualifications for 13 hours of continuing education credit.
-CE credits for PhDs and nurses licensed in California and PhDs, therapists and nurses licensed outside of California in the U.S. and Canada are available through the co-sponsorship of R. Cassidy Seminars.
+CE credits for PhDs and nurses licensed in California and PhDs, therapists and nurses licensed outside of California in the U.S. and Canada are available through our co-sponsor.
 Please visit our website for details.

 Sheila Rubin and Bret Lyon are the founders of the Center for Healing Shame.
 They have been at the forefront of guiding mental health professionals to recognize and move through shame with their clients.